 The UE establish PDU session(s) via non-public NG-RAN access for non-public services.

-Optionally the UE registers to non-public 5GC via N3IWF access.
+Optionally (before or after the UE moves out of the PLMN service area) the UE registers to non-public 5GC via N3IWF access.

-Optionally the UE registers to PLMN 5GC via N3IWF access.
+Optionally (before or after the UE moves out of the NPN service area) the UE registers to PLMN 5GC via N3IWF access.

 6.X.2.2 Service continuity when PLMN coverage is lost